 5. Know that you are not alone.
 This is the most important piece of advice I can offer new college graduates.
 Unfortunately, post-college life can be a dark, depressing time for many.
 In order to cope with reality, some individuals turn to drugs, alcohol, unhealthy eating habits, abusive relationships, or even self-injury.
 These acts may partially be symptoms of deep-seated communication issues.
 So many young people today hide emotional stress because they fear appearing ‘weak’ in the eyes of their family members and peers.
 Social media has contributed to this issue as well.
 As mentioned above, it is very easy to become depressed and anti-social when everyone around you appears to be living out their dreams.
 Just remember, we ALL have issues (we don’t all broadcast them on Facebook, though).
 Being sad, depressed, angry, etc. does NOT make you ‘weak’– it makes you a human being.
 If you feel emotionally unstable in your new post-graduation life, PLEASE tell someone you’re close to.
 It can be a friend, a relative, a therapist– anyone who cares about your well-being.
 Chances are, many of your friends probably feel the same way, but they may be too scared to admit it.
 Don’t be afraid to initiate this conversation with others, and keep the people who care most about you close by.
 The very worst thing you can do is close yourself off completely to the world around you.

 Finally, I just want to say that I believe in you.
 You can get through this difficult time in your life.
 You are loved, and you are enough.
-If you become severely depressed and have no one to talk to, please visit The National Suicide Prevention Lifeline website.
 We need artists like you in this world.